 No, corporate nominee directors have no authority over company operations.
 So, they can not take part in the business decision making.
 Rather, they hold shares in the firm on the behalf of the beneficial owners for fulfillment of regulatory requirements.

-What challenges come with having nominee shareholders?
+Which challenges come with having nominee shareholders?

-Incompetent corporate shareholders or wrong drafting of nominee agreements can cause several problems.
+Incompetent corporate shareholders or wrong drafting of nominee agreements can cause several legal problems.
 For instance, potential abuse of power, not enough regulatory compliance, legal conflicts due to operational negligence, etc. Proper due diligence can assist in reducing and mitigating these risks.

 Author Bio

-Published By Salman Saleem
+Salman Saleem

 The user-centric business setup and support focused content of KWS Middle East is driven by SEO professional Salman Saleem.